WhiteOwlHovering/CountSeg/README.md

    ```
    nest module install ./Nest-pytorch pytorch
    ```
+## Removal of Nest and PRM in the case that reinstallation is required
+You need to remove the references for both PRM
+'''
+nest module remove ./PRM-pytorch
+'''
+and Nest
+'''
+nest module remove ./Nest-pytorch pytorch
+'''
+One removed remove the environment created and repeate the steps to install, mentioned above.
+'''
+conda remove --name PRM --all
+'''

 ## Dataset
 1. For Pascal, download dataset by simply running script in CountSeg/dataset folder.
    ```